 - 1. Funding Floor.
 HUD may establish a Funding Floor in the Annual Funding Notice, below which adequate justification is required, with HUD approval.
 Under no circumstance will this be less than the Local, State, or Federal Minimum Wage per Eligible Position. - 2.
 Funding Ceiling.
-HUD may establish a Funding Ceiling in the Annual Funding Notice, above which no Position may be funded.

-- B. Renewal Funding.
+HUD may establish a Funding Ceiling in the Annual Funding Notice, above which no Position may be funded. - B. Renewal Funding.
 Renewal Funding is based on the previous year's eligible award, whether funded or not, plus an annual cost adjustment that may be set in an Annual Funding Notice, subject to Congressional appropriation and the Funding Ceiling. - 1.
-Annual Cost Adjustment.
-Absent any annual cost adjustment in an annual notice, the default Annual Cost Adjustment is up to three percent (3%). - 2.
 Optimization of Renewal Funding.
-Renewal Awards may be optimized based on historical expenditure rates (beyond the third year of operation for newly funded programs) as outlined in the Annual Funding Notice. - 3.
+Renewal Awards may be optimized based on historical expenditure rates (beyond the third year of operation for newly funded programs) as outlined in the Annual Funding Notice. - 2.
 Funding Offset.
 A Funding Offset of unexpended and unexpired prior-year grant funds may be used to reduce awards made under this notice, with an accompanying extension of the Period of Performance for any such funds.
 The use of a Funding Offset will not affect renewal eligibility.